liviolopez/versionUp/README.md

-# Android Full Sample
+# Android Full Example
-Android app - MVVM sample (working on)
+Android app - example with the latest versions of all libraries